cargomail-org/grip/README.md

 ## Conclusion

-The [GRIP-enhanced SMTP and FTP services](https://github.com/cargomail-org/grip/tree/main/poc) stand as proof of concept of the Global Reference Identity Protocol security mechanism.
+The [GRIP-enhanced SMTP and FTPS services](https://github.com/cargomail-org/grip/tree/main/poc) stand as proof of concept of the Global Reference Identity Protocol security mechanism.

 ## Acknowledgment